Art manifesto: Art Concret 1930

 Base de la peinture concrète, was written by Otto G. Carlsund, Theo van Doesburg, Jean Hélion, Marcel Wantz and Léon Arthur Tutundjian, published in Revue Art Concret, no. 1 (April 1930).

 Manifesto of Mural Painting 1933

-Manifesto of Mural Painting was written by Mario Sironi in 1933.
+Mario Sironi was motivated by the political ideals of Italian Fascism more than any specific artistic movement.
+Working on art for the regime's newspaper, Il Popolo d'Italia, Sironi eventually contributed by creating murals for the 1932 Exhibition of the Fascist Revolution.
+Afterwards, Sironi signed the Manifesto of Mural Painting in 1933.
+Sironi continued to work exclusively on murals until after WWII.

 Manifesto: Towards a Free Revolutionary Art 1938

 Towards a Free Revolutionary Art was written by surrealist André Breton and Marxist Leon Trotsky as a reaction against the Soviet Union's mandated art.

 Post-war 1946–59

-White Manifesto 1946
+Manifesto Blanco 1946

-White Manifesto is a 1946 text written by Lucio Fontana.
+The Manifesto Blanco, or White Manifesto, is a 1946 text written by Lucio Fontana.

 COBRA manifesto 1948

 CoBrA manifesto, titled La cause était entendue, written by Christian Dotremont, and signed by Karel Appel, Constant, Corneille, Asger Jorn, and Joseph Noiret in 1948.

 Refus global 1948

 The Refus global (or Total Refusal) was an anti-establishment and anti-religious manifesto released on August 9, 1948, in Montreal by a group of sixteen young Québécois artists and intellectuals known as les Automatistes, led by Paul-Émile Borduas.

 The Refus global was greatly influenced by French poet André Breton, and it extolled the creative force of the subconscious.